aconz2/aconz2.github.io/_posts/2024-10-11-Container-Rootfs-Notes.md

 ```

 chown: changing ownership of 'foo': Operation not permitted
 ```

 By default, when tar encounters a file with 0/0 in the archive and you're running as 1000, it just unpacks it as your user!
 This was surprising to me.

-To make this a bit easier to see, we'll now export a flattened archive of all these layers combined (because omg the combining process of for example using `.wh.` prefix to delete files in layers below is kinda crazy; these have to then be unpacked as a character device 0/0 (device major/minor) [see docs](https://docs.kernel.org/filesystems/overlayfs.html#whiteouts-and-opaque-directories)).
+To make this a bit easier to see, we'll now export a flattened archive of all these layers combined (because omg the combining process of for example using `.wh.` prefix to delete files in layers below is kinda crazy; these have to then be unpacked as a character device 0/0 (device major/minor) [see docs](https://docs.kernel.org/filesystems/overlayfs.html#whiteouts-and-opaque-directories) when using overlayfs).

 ```bash
 cd /tmp/gcc14-save